CanonicalLtd/maas-docs/en/nodes-overview.md

 ![web UI node take action menu][img__nodes-action]

-!!!
-Note:
-    The 'Filter by' section limits the nodes listed in the table to selected keywords and node attributes.
+> ⓘ The 'Filter by' section limits the nodes listed in the table to selected keywords and node attributes.

 ## Node details